Chart Color Schemes

 Health outcomes in Campbelltown - Woodbine are marginally below the national average with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-Health indicators in Campbelltown - Woodbine suggest below-average health outcomes compared to national averages.
-While common health conditions are somewhat typical among the general population, they are higher than average for older cohorts.
+Campbelltown - Woodbine shows below-average health indicators.
+Common health conditions are somewhat typical but higher than the national average among older cohorts.

-Private health cover is relatively low at approximately 50% of the total population (~12,350 people), which is lower than the national average of 55.3%.
-The most common medical conditions in the area are arthritis and mental health issues, impacting 8.1 and 7.8% of residents respectively.
-Meanwhile, 68.9% of residents declare themselves completely clear of medical ailments, compared to 70.3% across Greater Sydney.
-As of a recent report (2021), the area has 14.9% of residents aged 65 and over (3,673 people).
-Health outcomes among seniors require more attention than the broader population due to presenting some challenges.
+Private health cover is relatively low at approximately 50% of the total population (~12,350 people), compared to the national average of 55.3%.
+The most common medical conditions are arthritis and mental health issues, affecting 8.1 and 7.8% of residents respectively.
+68.9% of residents declare themselves completely clear of medical ailments, compared to 70.3% across Greater Sydney.
+The area has 14.9% of residents aged 65 and over (3,673 people).
+Health outcomes among seniors present challenges requiring more attention than the broader population.

 Frequently Asked Questions - Health